MinD-Hochschul-Netzwerk/postorius-docker/README.md

 `docker exec -it <container_name> python /postorius/manage.py mmclient`
 a mailmanclient Client object is provided for convenience which can be accessed using `client`

+### First run
+On first start you have to initialize the database by running two commands:
+* Populate the database:
+`docker exec -it <container_name> python /postorius/manage.py migrate`
+* Create a superuser:
+`docker exec -it <container_name> python /postorius/manage.py createsuperuser`

 ## How to build